stac-extensions/projection/README.md

 Generally, it is preferrable to provide the projection information on the Asset level as they are specific to assets and may not apply to all assets.
-For example, if you provide a smaller and unlocated thumbnail, having the projection information in the Item Properties would imply that the projection information also applies to the thumbnail, which is not the case.
+For example, if you provide a smaller and unlocated thumbnail, having the projection information in the Item Properties would imply that the projection information also applies to the thumbnail if not specified otherwise in the asset.
 You may want to add the EPSG code to the Item Properties though as this would provide an easy way to filter for specific EPSG codes in an API.
+In this case you could override the EPSG code for the thumbnail on the asset level.

 ### Additional Field Information